Cotidie/STEADY/Message Queue/RabbitMQ/README.md

    - correlation id is for distinguishing asynchronous RPC calls
    - replyTo is the name of the unique reply queue
 3. Server returns result from each RPC call to the exchange with routing key of value from `replyTo`

+### Delayed Messages
+Messages can be scheduled by using Dead Letter Exchange.
+To acheive this:
+1. Set a normal exchange and a normal queue with `x-dead-letter-exchange` attribute
+2. Set a dead letter exchange and a queue
+3. Connect consumers with the dead letter queue
+4. Publish messages with TTL attribute